The Two Mrs. Carrolls: Production

 "Martin Vale" was a pseudonym of Marguerite Vale Veiller, the wife of writer Bayard Veiller.
-Her play, The Two Mrs. Carrolls, opened in London in 1935, and, rewritten, moved to Broadway in 1943, where it was a minor hit.
+Her play, The Two Mrs. Carrolls, opened in London in 1935, and, rewritten, moved to Broadway in 1943.
+A huge Broadway success, the play ran for 585 performances from August 3, 1943 to February 3, 1945.
+The original Broadway production starred Elisabeth Bergner as Sally, with Victor Jory as Geoffrey, Margery Maude as Mrs. Latham, Philip Tonge as Dr. Tuttle, and Irene Worth as Cecily.

-Actress Elisabeth Bergner won high praise for her portrayal of Sally Morton Carroll on the stage.
+Elisabeth Bergner won high praise for her portrayal of Sally Morton Carroll on the stage.
+In 1944, she won The Drama League's Delia Austrian Medal for Distinguished Performance for The Two Mrs. Carrolls.
 During the run of the play, a shy girl showed up at the stage door night after night to speak with Bergner, and Bergner eventually became a mentor to the girl, sponsored her career in the theater, and won her a role as an understudy in The Two Mrs. Carrolls.
 The girl eventually undercut Bergner's career, and the incident became the basis for the short story "The Wisdom of Eve" (1946) by Mary Orr, which was adapted for the movie All About Eve (1950).

-In the summer of 1944, Warner Brothers paid $225,000 for the film rights to the play.
+In the summer of 1944, Warner Bros.
+Pictures paid $225,000 for the film rights to the play.
 Before a screenwriter had even been assigned to the project, Warners announced that Bette Davis would star as Sally Carroll, and Jesse L. Lasky would produce.
 Meanwhile, Warners also purchased the rights to the Ayn Rand novel The Fountainhead, and announced Mervyn LeRoy would direct the film adaptation, and Humphrey Bogart and Barbara Stanwyck would star in it.